-Case Western Reserve University offers Health Care Flexible Spending Accounts (FSA) so you can save up to $2,700 in pre-tax dollars.
+Case Western Reserve University offers Health Care Flexible Spending Accounts (FSA) so you can save up to $2,750 in pre-tax dollars for 2020.

 - The Health Care Flexible Spending Account reimburses you for certain medical care services, equipment and supplies.